yaleh/docker-shadowsocks/README.md

 docker-shadowsocks
 ==================

-This Dockerfile builds an image with the Python implementation of [shadowsocks](https://github.com/clowwindy/shadowsocks), pen(for balancing) and nginx(for a web server of PAC file).
+This Dockerfile builds an image with the Python implementation of [shadowsocks](https://github.com/clowwindy/shadowsocks), pen(for balancing), nginx(for a web server of PAC file), and even a cron job to measure the health of Shadowsocks connections and update pen states according to it.
 Based on Ubuntu 14.04 image.

 Quick Start
 -----------

-This image uses ENTRYPOINT to run the containers as an executable.

-    docker run -d -p 1984:1984 oddrationale/docker-shadowsocks -s 0.0.0.0 -p 1984 -k $SSPASSWORD -m aes-256-cfb

-You can configure the service to run on a port of your choice.
-Just make sure the port number given to Docker is the same as the one given to shadowsocks.
-Also, it is  highly recommended that you store the shadowsocks password in an environment variable as shown above.
-This way the password will not show in plain text when you run `docker ps`.
+It's required to build customize supervisord.conf and mount the folder of the supoervisord.conf file as a volume.

+    docker run -p 1990:1990 -p 2222:22 -p 1989:1989 -p 8000:80 --name ss -v $PWD:/usr/share/nginx/html -v $PWD:/etc/supervisor/conf.d -d -i yaleh/docker-shadowsocks

+Ports to map

+* 22: SSH
+* 1989: balanced SOCK5 proxy
+* 1990: Pen control

+Volumes to mount

+* /usr/share/nginx/html: folder to save pen status HTML
+* /etc/supervisor/conf.d: folder for supervisord.conf

 For more command line options, refer to the [shadowsocks documentation](https://github.com/clowwindy/shadowsocks)